Court Marriage Procedure in Pakistan

 - Nikah Khawan fee

-- Affidavit and documentation.
+- Affidavit and attestation charges

-Notes
+Important Notes

 .